Jazz Tone Step by Step: How do I get "THE" jazz sound ?Oct 19, 2020

 There are great historical examples of famous musicians playing and recording on badly "out of shape" instruments... still sounding amazing like they always do.
 You can hear Pat Metheny playing a solid body guitar a get a sound that's closer to what we'd call jazz guitar tone.

-There's Charlie Parker concert (recorded in Toronto) where he played a PLASTIC saxophone; no kidding.
-And his "jazz sound" as good, if not better than when he was using a high grade European sax.
+There's a Charlie Parker concert (recorded in Toronto) where he played a PLASTIC saxophone; no kidding.
+And his "jazz sound" is as good, if not better than when he was using a high grade European sax.
 In short, if the music is great then the jazz guitar gear used doesn't really matter.
 Give Wes Montgomery a toothbrush and he'll make music out of it...

 Step By Step Approach: Getting the Jazz Sound

 That's how I proceed when playing with instruments I'm not 100% satisfied with when attempting to get "the jazz sound" with my jazz guitar tone: